jaapie/how-many/README.md

 I welcome comments, criticisms, praise, pointers to tools that already did this, and most of all contributions in the form of pull-requests.

+## License
+This work is distributed under the MIT license as you can read about in the LICENSE.md file.

 ## Author
 `how-many` was written by me, Jacob Degeling, in my spare time.
 I am a School IT Manager whose first love in the computer world was programming.